 Higher risk of road traffic casualties for young people

-- Over half (51 per cent) of passenger casualties aged 16 to 19 were in vehicles driven by drivers aged between 17 and 19.
+- Just under half (48 per cent) of passenger casualties aged 16 to 19 were in vehicles driven by drivers aged between 17 and 19.

 Drivers’ involvement in accidents

 - Between 2009 and 2013, young people aged 17 to 19 were 4 per cent of the population (mid-2012 figures), but 7 per cent of all drivers (4,408) in accidents were aged 17-19.

 Tel: 029 2082 5459